mgodwin/dotfiles/README.markdown

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-They only work on OSX currently, but I'd be happy to accept a PR for 'nix.
+They almost work on ubuntu, but primarily only work on OSX.
 These are specifically for **bash**.

 ## install